discordjs/guide/guide/oauth2/README.md

 </script>
 ```

-Here you grab the access token and type from the url if it's there and use it to get info on the user, which is then used to greet them.
+Here you grab the access token and type from the URL if it's there and use it to get info on the user, which is then used to greet them.
 The response you get from the [`/api/users/@me` endpoint](https://discord.com/developers/docs/resources/user#get-current-user) is a [user object](https://discord.com/developers/docs/resources/user#user-object) and should look something like this:

 ```json
 {